-Outstanding Presentation materials and team members' knowledge are effective and support t team's message.
+Outstanding Presentation materials and team members' knowledge are effective and support the team's message.
 Team members are engaging, respectful, and professional, while interacting positively with the judges and each other.
-Presentation materials are presented in a professional manner and support the team message.
+Strong Presentation materials are presented in a professional manner and support the team's message.
 Presentation is well prepared and appears to be rehearsed in advance.

-Average Below Average Presentation materials and styles are adequate but less than engaging.
+Average Presentation materials are presented in a mostly professional manner and support the team's message.
+Below Average Presentation materials and styles are adequate but less than engaging.
 Requirements Not Met The message was not effective, and the presentation was not organized.